-If you don’t mind a manual only lens and cost effectiveness is key, than the Samyang 35mm f/1.4 AS UMC is a likely candidate.
+If you don’t mind a manual only lens and cost-effectiveness is key, then the Samyang 35mm f/1.4 AS UMC is a likely candidate.
 The Canon version can control the aperture by the camera as with the focus confirmation lamp, but for all other lens mounts, this is fully manual.

 It features 12 elements arranged in 10 groups, with two high refractive index and one aspherical elements, plus a UMC lens coating.
 The lens is not exactly lightweight, coming in at 700g, but this is mainly due to its large f/1.4 aperture and element arrangements.
 Sharpness levels aren’t the greatest at f/1.4, but from f/2.8 upwards, sharpness across the frame increases dramatically.

 The main selling point of the Samyang is it’s cost-effective nature and as long as you shoot above f/2.8, images can be produced with a lot of detail, just not to the extent of some of the other lenses on this list.
 For cost effectiveness alone, this is a good budget purchase.